The Modern Slavery Act

 • We have a “speak up” policy which encourages people to report any aspect of dishonesty or unfairness and we use an external whistleblowing provider, Safecall, to facilitate confidential and independent reporting.

-• Our social responsibility and sustainability policy and action plan, which brings together a broad range of relevant commitments and practices including in relation to our people, procurement, the environment and the community.
+• Our social responsibility and sustainability policy brings together a broad range of relevant commitments and practices – including in relation to our people, procurement, the environment, our carbon footprint, and the community.

 We will continue to embed the importance of the Act into our procurement practices, checking that relevant suppliers and contractors understand their obligations under the Act and are committed to complying with the requirements it places on them.
 We will include these checks as part of our security auditing process.

-Specific activities undertaken during 2021/2022 included the ongoing requirement for staff to compete our mandatory e-learning on our safeguarding policy (which includes modern slavery) and procedures so that employees are aware of their responsibility to respond to and report any issues relating to abuse or neglect.
+Specific activities undertaken during 2022/23 included the ongoing requirement for staff to compete our mandatory e-learning on our safeguarding policy and procedures so that employees are aware of their responsibility to respond to and report any issues relating to suspected abuse or neglect.

-On an ongoing basis, we will continue to brief our procurement and resourcing teams on the importance of modern slavery and how to identify and respond to suspected incidents of modern slavery and human trafficking.
-And across the service more generally, we will continue to make sure that staff are aware of our commitment to preventing acts of modern slavery and human trafficking and the ways in which they can raise any issues of concern.
-We will do this, and issue periodic reminders, through all appropriate channels, including staff induction, training and staff newsletters.
+On an ongoing basis, we will continue to brief and train our procurement and resourcing teams on the importance of modern slavery and how to identify and respond to suspected incidents of modern slavery and human trafficking.
+And across the organisation more generally, we will continue to make sure that staff are aware of our commitment to preventing acts of modern slavery and human trafficking, and the ways in which they can raise any issues of concern.
+We will do this – and issue periodic reminders – through all appropriate channels, including staff induction, training, the intranet, and emailed newsletters to all staff.